docker/docs/compose/cli-command-compatibility.md

 ---
-description: Docker Compose command compatibility with docker-compose
+description: Compose command compatibility with docker-compose
 keywords: documentation, docs, docker, compose, containers
-title: Docker Compose command compatibility with docker-compose
+title: Compose command compatibility with docker-compose
 ---

 The `compose` command in the Docker CLI supports most of the `docker-compose` commands and flags.
 It is expected to be a drop-in replacement for `docker-compose`.
 However, there are a few remaining flags that have not been implemented yet.
 We are prioritizing the implementation of those based on usage metrics and user feedback.